 A Rocketry Engineering Journal is required.
 Include the date of each meeting, names of the persons present and a record of what was done.
 Include photos or illustrations.
 The information will be used to fill out the Aerospace-Rocketry Project Description sheet for fair.
-It is important that the member downloads the Aerospace-Rocketry Project Description sheet from 4-H Project Description sheets on the State Fair page for STEM and Industrial Arts Exhibit Information to know what is required in the Build Report and the Launch and Flight Reports in the Journal.
+It is important

 See additional exhibit requirements for classes under Aerospace above.
-Evaluation: Use Aerospace-Rocketry Evaluation on the State Fair page for STEM and Industrial Arts Exhibit Information.
+Evaluation: Use Aerospace- Rocketry Evaluation on the State Fair page for STEM and Industrial Arts Exhibit Information.

-851 102 020 Education poster- Aerospace
+851 102 020 Stage 4 Education poster- Aerospace